 Cowell: Our business model was a disaster.
 We had no idea what we were doing at the start.

 We made the products ourselves.
 Our parts cost on just the raw materials in our first product was, I think, $72.
-We advertised it for $105 and the nearest competitor was well over $700.
-We would’ve gotten killed, but we were never able quite to bring it to market, so we reorganized.
+We advertised it for $105; the nearest competitor was well over $700.
+We would’ve gotten killed, but we could never bring it to market, so we reorganized.

 Cowell: Yes, ’94 or ’95.
-The thing that was great about all of our products is we, unlike all of our competitors, figured out how to build the engine or the data pump ourselves using off-the-shelf, digital signal processors.
+What was great about all of our products is that we, unlike all of our competitors, figured out how to build the engine or the data pump ourselves using off-the-shelf digital signal processors.

-I think we really did help to grow the market.
-The Sportster plus our products on the answer side enabled the Internet to happen at the time when people wanted to go faster and it was really starting to take off.
-We weren’t the cause of it, but we helped push it along and lots of other companies did, too.
+I think we did help to grow the market.
+The Sportster plus our products on the answer side enabled the Internet to happen when people wanted to go faster, and it was starting to take off.
+We weren’t the cause of it, but we helped push it along, and lots of other companies did, too.
 It was a really exciting time.

 PEC: Fast forward to 2016.
-What are you interests?
+What are your interests?

 Cowell: I’m a private investor in a wide range of companies in many industries, and some definitely in technology.
 I live and work in Traverse City, Michigan.
 I’ve always liked smaller communities.
 I’ve been in this area for a long time, since 1991.

-The Traverse City area, for me, is fabulous because it’s smaller and there’s a lot of really bright people here.
+For me, the Traverse City area is fabulous because it’s smaller, and there are many bright people here.